how to write critical analysis essay UK studentsHow to Write a Hypothesis: A Complete UK Guide

 How to Write a Hypothesis: A Complete UK Guide

+Learning how to write a hypothesis is an essential skill for UK university students.
 A hypothesis is a clear, testable prediction about the relationship between variables.
 It turns a research question into something you can test with data, and it underpins most quantitative research.
 This complete UK guide explains what a hypothesis is, the difference between null and alternative hypotheses, how to write a testable one, and how hypotheses relate to research questions and variables.

 What Is a Hypothesis?